mykelalvis/FT/Traveller/WORKING/Book 1.md

 which time the firer may not evade, and when fired may misfire (roll 4+ to avoid);
 if a misfire occurs, the weapon will not fire, but the firer may attempt to fire it in the next round.
 The musket fires as a carbine, but may not fire at very long range.
-Percussion Rifle (4000 grams, TL4): A,muzzle-loading rifle relying on an explos- ive cap to ignite the powder.
+Percussion Rifle (4000 grams, TL4): A,muzzle-loading rifle relying on an explos-ive cap to ignite the powder.
 Loading is the same as for a musket but there is no chance of a misfire.
 The weapon fires as a rifle.
 Muzzle-loading Pistol (1500 grams, TL 3 or 4): A single-shot pistol, either flint-